This article contains affiliate marketing ads of products that I have and love or that I just simply recommend.

 Diva Cup→The Diva Cup is a silicone cup that is used during the menstrual period instead of tampons or pads.
 This cup collects the fluids and can be emptied and reused hundreds of times.
 It is fairly easy to use, lasts several hours, longer than the traditional options, and it can be reused for years!
 This is a wonderful super green gift for a lady!

-My dog Duke, when he was a puppy, got some of my books and ruined them.
+When he was a puppy, my dog got some of my books and ruined them.
 I used some of their pages to wrap a few eco-friendly gifts!

 Other recommendations for you: